kubernetes/test-infra/prow/cmd/jenkins-operator/README.md

 backed by Jenkins builds.
 It is expected to run as a pod inside a Kubernetes cluster and so it uses the in-cluster client config.

-## Github integration
+## GitHub integration

-The operator needs to talk to Github for updating commit statuses and adding comments about failed tests.
-Note that this functionality may potentially move into its own service, then the Jenkins operator will not need to contact the Github API.
+The operator needs to talk to GitHub for updating commit statuses and adding comments about failed tests.
+Note that this functionality may potentially move into its own service, then the Jenkins operator will not need to contact the GitHub API.
 The required options are already
 defaulted:
 * `github-token-path` set to `/etc/github/oauth`.
-This is the Github bot oauth token that is used for updating job statuses and adding comments in Github.
+This is the GitHub bot oauth token that is used for updating job statuses and adding comments in GitHub.
 * `github-endpoint` set to `https://api.github.com`.